Orchestral Speech: A technique for when you really need to be fluent.

 How to employ Orchestral Speech

-Don’t worry if some sounds or words don’t come out as intended.
-Just keep to your planned rhythm and make sure you maintain the forward flow as planned.
+In order to successfully employ Orchestral Speech during an utterance, perhaps the most important thing is to cultivate the right mindset before you start to speak.
+Essentially, you have to make a determined and firm decision that you will focus entirely on maintaining the forward flow of what you are about to say, and you will not pay attention to what your words sounds like.
+Then, when you start speaking, make sure you maintain the forward flow at a rate that is appropriate for the speaking situation.
+Do not slow down if you anticipate that you might stutter or pronounce something wrongly (and don’t speed up either).
+Just ignore such anticipations and carry on speaking at the appropriate speech rate regardless of such anticipations.
 The best analogy for this is to speak as though you are playing an instrument in an orchestra or singing in a choir.
 In such situations, when a player or singer makes a mistake, they simply have to keep going (Hence the name “Orchestral Speech”).
-With Orchestral Speech the rhythm and forward flow are all-important.
-So, when using this technique, you must maintain your planned rhythm and forward flow at all costs, even if it means missing out some sounds or words entirely in order to keep up.
-If you make a mistake, do not slow down or stop.
-Do not speed up either.
-Just keep going as if nothing has happened, and if you block, just abandon the word you are blocking on and restart on the word that you would be saying had you not blocked – just like you would do when reciting something in unison with other people.
+With Orchestral Speech maintaining the forward flow is all-important.
+So, when using this technique, you must maintain an appropriate speech rate and forward flow at all costs, even if it means missing out some sounds or words entirely in order to keep up.
+And if you do make a mistake, do not slow down or stop.
+Just keep going as if nothing has happened, and if you block, never use force to push through the block.
+(If you use force to push through blocks, Orchestral Speech won’t work.)
+Instead, just abandon the word you are blocking on and restart on the word that you would be saying had you not blocked – just like you would do when reciting something in unison with other people.
 This may mean missing more than one word in order to keep up.
+When you speak using Orchestral Speech it may feel to you like you are speaking carelessly or clumsily – a little bit like how some people speak when they are drunk.
+If you feel like that, then you are probably doing it correctly!
+The reality is that most people who stammer try far too hard to speak well.
+To reduce the frequency of our blocks, we need to lower our speaking standards.
+We need to be more careless – or rather “carefree” – with our way of speaking.
+Paradoxically, the less effort we put into speaking the more fluently and naturally the words come out and the better people will be able to understand us.

 How can I use Orchestral Speech for single syllable utterances?

 Many of our utterances just consist of a single syllable or word.
-Obviously, this is a bit problematic for any method that focuses on rhythm or flow, so these single syllable utterances need a special approach.
+Obviously, this can be problematic for any method that focuses on rhythm or forward flow, so these single syllable utterances sometimes need a special approach.
 The secret is to establish a rhythm to adhere to before you try to say the word you want to say.
-There are many ways to do this: For example, If I want to say my name “Paul” I can tap with my fingers rhythmically four times and say the word on the fourth tap,
+There are many ways to do this: For example…

-or I can count down three…two…one inside my head and then say the word out loud at the “zero” moment,
+If someone asks you your name, you can count down three…two…one inside you head and then say it out loud at the “zero” moment,

 three…two…one…“Paul”